 Where do I even begin?
 Gucci Pour Homme II is such a lovely scent, a modish and fashionable breakfast tea, the bergamot and black tea blend reminds the well known Earl Grey, which is a top-of-the-tier timeless classic.
 Aromatic bergamot adds a refined tart citrus taste to the dark, full-lead tea with prized tiny silver tips!

 I blindly bought a bottle because of the smoky notes.
 What a pleasant surprise!

 A pretty linear fragrance I would say, which is built around the black tea preeminent note, not a light white or lemon green tea you get in Bvlgari, rather a more oxidated and strong oolongs one like a dark English Breakfast tea.
 That note gives to the scent an intense sweet caramel, malt, and mineral stone-like vibe, with oaky undertones.
 Despite the azure color of the juice, GPH II is not an aquatic, not citrus, and not a sports scent.

 I got to know of this fragrance when it was first launched back in 2007, but I was so skeptical about that, thinking it was yet another aquatic one in the universe, and despised it for too long.
-Oh man, I was so damn wrong!
-This is seriously so gorgeous and smells so good.
+Oh, man, I was so damn wrong!
+Gucci pour Homme II is seriously so gorgeous and smells so good.

-GPH II is really versatile.
-It works well in both spring and fall when the weather is a little bit warmer and the bitter-aromatic myrrh gives its best.
-Fine for office and casual day, evening, or a night out.
-Today was an unexpected cold middle spring day and the scent went well together with my skin.
+GPH II is versatile.
+It works well in both spring and fall when the weather is a little bit warmer, and the bitter-aromatic myrrh gives its best.
+Excellent for office and casual day, evening, or a night out.
+Today was a pleasant cold middle spring day, and the scent went well together with my skin.

-I might be wrong, but to me GPH II has something in common with Jacomo Aura, meaning that they are not one another replica, though they share the same vibe and the blend of tea and tobacco is very similar.
+To me, GPH II has something in common with Jacomo Aura, meaning that they are not one another replica, though they share the same vibe, and the blend of tea and tobacco are very similar.